 If the gicd_ctlr_ds signal is HIGH, only a single Security state is supported.
 In a single Security state, register access, and the behavior and number of interrupt groups supported are affected.
-For more information, see Interrupt grouping, and Interrupt grouping and security in the Arm® Generic Interrupt Controller Architecture Specification, GIC architecture version 3 and version 4.
+For more information, see Interrupt grouping and Interrupt grouping and security in the Arm[®] Generic Interrupt Controller Architecture Specification, GIC architecture version 3 and version 4.

 We recommend that the gicd_ctlr_ds signal is only set HIGH when your system does not support security.
-See Security model in the GICv3 and GICv4 Software Overview for more information about the implications of disabling security.